What Is a Homeowners Insurance Deductible?

 Homeowners Insurance Deductible Basics

-A deductible is the amount of money you must pay before your home insurance covers the remainder of the repairs or losses.
+A deductible is the amount of money you must pay before your homeowners insurance covers the remainder of the repairs or losses.
 You’ll need to pay it when you file a claim with your insurer.
 You’ll file a claim when something causes loss or damage to your property.

 How Homeowners Deductibles Work